MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/mac-whatsnew.md

 *Date published: 4/6/20*

-In this release we've made some changes to improve interoperability with the [Windows Virtual Desktop service](https://azure.microsoft.com/services/virtual-desktop/).
+In this release, we've made some changes to improve interoperability with the [Windows Virtual Desktop service](https://azure.microsoft.com/services/virtual-desktop/).
 In addition, we've included the following updates:

 - Control+Option+Delete now triggers the Ctrl+Alt+Del sequence (previously required pressing the Fn key).
 - Fixed the keyboard mode notification color scheme for Light mode.